Actualizado Reviewed

 Conclusion

-Clinicians can and must obtain relatively accurate information about a patient’s adherence and barriers to ART and appointment adherence, and then engage patients in a productive conversation rather than simply telling patients to be adherent and offering warnings about what might ensue with continued poor adherence.
-The latter approach fails to acknowledge a patient’s barriers to adherence, fails to provide the patient with actionable information, erodes rather than builds the patient–provider relationship, and has been demonstrated to not improve adherence.100,101 At the same time, however, many of the interventions shown to improve adherence are difficult to implement in routine care.
+Clinicians should obtain accurate information about a person’s adherence and barriers to ART and appointment adherence, followed by meaningful discussions on solutions, rather than simply instructing adherence and warning about potential consequences of poor adherence.
+The latter approach fails to acknowledge a person’s barriers to adherence, fails to provide actionable information, erodes rather than builds the patient–provider relationship, and has been demonstrated to not improve adherence.129,130 At the same time, however, many of the interventions shown to improve adherence are difficult to implement in routine care.
 Nonetheless, effective lessons from this body of research can be applied to routine care to improve linkage to care, adherence to ART, and adherence to appointments.
 These lessons include the following:

 • Regularly assess adherence to ART and appointments.

-• Engage a patient who is struggling with adherence at any step on the care continuum with a constructive, collaborative, nonjudgmental, and problem-solving approach rather than reprimanding them or lecturing them on the importance of adherence.
+• Engage people struggling with adherence at any step on the care continuum with a constructive, collaborative, nonjudgmental, and problem-solving approach rather than reprimanding them or lecturing them on the importance of adherence.

-• Tailor approaches to improve adherence to an individual’s needs and barriers, for example, by changing ART to simplify dosing or reduce side effects, finding resources to assist with copays or other out-of-pocket costs (see Table 19 below) to maintain an uninterrupted supply of ART and access to clinicians, or linking patients to counseling to overcome stigma, substance use, or depression.
+• Tailor approaches to improve adherence to an individual’s specific needs and barriers, for example, by changing ART to simplify dosing or reduce side effects, finding resources to assist with copays or other out-of-pocket costs (see Table 19 below), to maintain an uninterrupted supply of ART, and to assure access to clinicians, or linking people to counseling to overcome stigma, substance use, or mental illness.

-• Place patients with apparent ART adherence problems on regimens with high genetic barriers to resistance, such as DTG, bictegravir, or boosted-darunavir regimens.
-When selecting the regimen, consider possible side effects, out-of-pocket costs, convenience, and patient preferences, because the only regimen that will work is the one the patient can obtain and is willing and able to take.
+• Utilize ART regimens with high genetic barriers to resistance—such as DTG, bictegravir, or boosted darunavir regimens—for people with adherence problems.
+When selecting the regimen, consider possible side effects, out-of-pocket costs, convenience, and individual preferences, because the only regimen that will work is the one that people can obtain and are willing and able to take.

 Table 19.
 Strategies to Improve Linkage to Care, Retention in Care, Adherence to Appointments, and Adherence to Antiretroviral Therapy